-To date, the General Surgery Program at Riverside Methodist Hospital has graduated 96 General Surgeons, in addition to training numerous preliminary surgery residents.
+To date, the General Surgery Program at Riverside Methodist Hospital has graduated 102 General Surgeons, in addition to training numerous preliminary surgery residents.
 All Graduates are Board Certified.
-Every resident who has chosen to continue training beyond General Surgery has been able to obtain a position in a program.
+Every resident who has chosen to continue training beyond General Surgery has been able to obtain a position in a fellowship program.
 The majority of them are currently enjoying successful practices today.

 The General Surgery Program at Riverside Methodist Hospital received continued full accreditation from the ACGME.